• Skip to main content

 Career Coaching 28/02/2017 Leave a Comment

 Craig has completed his year 12 and selected his university course preferences.
 This was a challenging process.
-He has a clear aptitude for maths, however, the family has a well-established accounting practice.
+He has a clear aptitude for math’s however, the family has a well-established accounting practice.
 There is pressure for Craig to enter the family business upon completion of his studies.

 Craig is also interested in drama, and his dream job is to work as an actor.
 His parents influence and investment in his private education make this choice highly unlikely for his initial career choice.

 As individuals, we are a sponge to the factors that influence the career paths that we take.
 It starts as a young child by our observations of family members who go to work, or stay home through family responsibilities, unemployment or retirement.
-Their behaviour models to children their attitude to work.
+Their behavior models to children their attitude to work.
 Parents influence their child’s decision though choice of school, subject choices, post-school preferences and attitudes.

 Our personality and attitude will also impact how we handle job challenges.
 Some people focus on problems and issues, others on solutions.